-- Each kick is ranked in one of the following categories: - 1.
-If only one team scores a goal, that team wins. goal - 2.
-If both teams score a goal, the sudden death shoot-out is repeated. - 3.
-If neither team score a goal, then a shot kick at the goal that is blocked by the goalkeeper beats a shot blocked by the goalpost which beats a wide shot.
-For example, if the shot of one team gets stopped by the goalkeeper and the other executes a wide shot, the first team wins.
-If both shots fall in the same category, wide, the shoot-out - 4. kick that hits a goalpost - 5. kick that crosses the goal line next to the goalposts - 6. any other kick - 7. no kick - If both teams' kicks rank in different categories, the team with the higher ranked kick wins. - Otherwise, the sudden death is repeated. - If after 3 sudden death penalty shots kicks there is still no winner, the referee will toss a coin to decide the game.
+• Each kick is ranked in one of the following categories:

+- 1. goal

+- 2. kick at the goal that is blocked by the goalkeeper

+- 3. kick that hits a goalpost

+- 4. kick that crosses the goal line next to the goalposts

+- 5. any other kick

+- 6. no kick

+- If both teams' kicks rank in different categories, the team with the higher ranked kick wins.

+- Otherwise, the sudden death is repeated.

+- If after 3 sudden death penalty kicks there is still no winner, the referee will toss a coin to decide the game.